anoopctkm/machine-learning/projects/capstone/report.md

     - User ratings were given to many more movies that those included in the IMDB data set.
 For this project, however, only movies that existed in both data sets were of interest.
 Therefore, user ratings given to movies that did not exist in the IMDB data set were removed, leaving 13,426,294 ratings.
 Doing this cleaning involved finding a common identifier for movies across the datasets.
 This common identifier was the identifier assigned to each movie by IMDB.
 This information was stored in a hashtable in the MovieLens data set, which could be bound to user ratings.
 The same ID could be extracted from the movie URL from the IMDB data set in the "movie_imdb_link" column.
 For example, the URL for James Cameron's Avatar was "http://www.imdb.com/title/tt0499549/?ref_=fn_tt_tt_1".
 The movie ID is "0499549", which is prefixed by "tt".
 The regular expression (regex) '(tt[0-9]+)' was used to extract this value from each URL, and then the "tt" was removed.
 This process resulted in both datasets containing a common movie ID, which was used to drop user ratings for movies that did not exist in the IMDB data set.
 - **Retaining data only for users with many ratings**
     - Mentioned above, a significant number of ratings were still kept.
 When transformed to a user-by-movie-dataset, this matrix was huge.
 This project had to be executed on a basic laptop that did not possess the hardware needed to operate on such a large data set.
 Therefore, to reduce the data set size ratings from a sample of users were retained.
 Given the sparsity of the data, ratings were retained for users who had given at least 1000 movie ratings.
 This left 487,691 ratings given by 385 unique users.
+-  **Converting user ratings into a sparse matrix**
+    - The final 487,691 ratings were converted into a sparse 385 (users) x 4919 (movies) matrix.

 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_